bumoproject/bumo-docs-en/docs/BUMO_Smart_Contract_Development_Guide.rst

-.. _Querying Whether the Transaction Was Executed Successfully -1:
+.. _Querying Whether the Transaction Was Executed Successfully-1:

 Querying Whether the Transaction Was Executed Successfully